SFTtech/openage/doc/code/converter/workflow.md

 1. Check if a concept group has a certain property
 2. If true, create and assign nyan API objects associated with that property
-3. Map values from concept group data to the objects' member values
+3. Map values from concept group data to the objects member values

 This is repeated for every property and for every concept group.
 Most values can be mapped 1-to-1, although some require additional property checks.